timmah1991/ParticleProjects/BlacBoxHome/README.md

 A Particle project named BlacBoxHome

+Sensor List
+MQ4 Gas Sensor
+PIR Motion Sensor
+RobotDyn Sound Sensor
+DHT22 Temp/Humidity Sensor

 ## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for BlacBoxHome.

 #### ```/src``` folder:
 This is the source folder that contains the firmware files for your project.
 It should *not* be renamed.
 Anything that is in this folder when you compile your project will be sent to our compile service and compiled into a firmware binary for the Particle device that you have targeted.

 If your application contains multiple files, they should all be included in the `src` folder.
 If your firmware depends on Particle libraries, those dependencies are specified in the `project.properties` file referenced below.